Find out how total lightning data can benefit your organization

-Did you know that the lightning strikes we see during storms represent only a small fraction of the total lightning discharges that occur in the atmosphere?
+Did you know that the lightning strikes we see during storms represent only a small fraction of the total lightning strikes that occur in the atmosphere?

-In-cloud lightning flashes account for the majority of lightning activity and usually serve as an early indicator of extreme weather – from heavy rain and hail to dangerous cloud-to-ground lightning strikes and tornadoes.
+In-cloud lightning strikes account for the majority of lightning activity and usually serve as an early indicator of extreme weather – from heavy rain and hail to dangerous cloud-to-ground lightning strikes and tornadoes.

 50% faster thunderstorm alerts